 Handling CAPTCHAs

 CAPTCHAs are designed to distinguish between humans and bots.
-Solving them programmatically can be challenging and may require external services.
+Solving them programmatically can be challenging and may require external services or manual intervention (not recommended).

 Dealing with Rate Limits

 Websites may limit the number of requests from a single IP in a given timeframe.
-Strategies like IP rotation and request throttling can be used to handle rate limits.
+Strategies like IP rotation (advanced technique, use with caution) and request throttling can be used to handle rate limits.

 Scraping Dynamic Content

 Some websites load data dynamically using JavaScript.
-Libraries like Selenium or Puppeteer can be used to scrape such dynamic content.
+Libraries like Selenium or Puppeteer can be used to scrape such dynamic content, but be aware of the website’s terms of service and avoid overloading their servers.

 from selenium import webdriver